tendermint/spec/spec/light-client/README.md

 ---
 <!-- markdown-link-check-disable -->

+**THIS REPOSITORY HAS BEEN ARCHIVED.
+THE TENDERMINT SPECIFICATION IS NOW LOCATED IN THE [TENDERMINT/TENDERMINT](https://github.com/tendermint/tendermint/tree/master/spec) REPOSITORY.**

+---

 # Light Client Specification

 This directory contains work-in-progress English and TLA+ specifications for the Light Client